About the Author, J.X. Mason

 “For over 30 years, I have been studying spirituality, science, and the “undeveloped land” between them.
 In those decades many authors published ground-breaking books about this intellectual landscape.
 I wrote notes in the margins of 173 of those books and lined them up on shelves above my computer.
 I also spent the last ten years writing hundreds of pages of notes, outlines, and draft pages for this Book, now called Continuing Creation: Finding Life’s Meaning & Purpose – In Nature, Reason, & Science.
 Our Book, which we also call Continuing Creation: The Growing, Organizing, Direction, of the Cosmos, is a collection of Essays now being serially published on this website.

 “Nearly all of those books on my shelves were written by critically-acclaimed authorities in their fields, most of them university professors.
 I have listed books by twenty-seven of these authors below.
 Most of these works call for a new synthesis of science and spirituality, although a minority of those authors say that such a synthesis is virtually impossible.
 But none of those books tries to be a synthesis of science and secular spirituality.
 This has always seemed curious to me, since Nature has long been both the fount of both Earth-centered spirituality and the subject of science.
 The Book of Continuing Creation is intended to be the synthesis of science and non-supernatural, Earth-centered spirituality.

-“On a personal level, this Book is the capstone to my nine-year AA journey out of alcoholic addiction.
+“On a personal level, this Book is the capstone to my ten-year AA journey out of alcoholic addiction.
 The Book’s spiritual practices continue to guide me during my years of sobriety, keeping me in contact with my Higher Power, which I call Continuing Creation.”
 “I hope will enjoy reading our Book and my Blog Posts!
 Very truly yours, — J.X.
 Mason.”